evanwill/refine-lessons/chronicling-api.md

 ![add column](images/add_url.png)

 Give the new column the name `url`, then click in the `Expression` text box.
-This box accepts functions written in the General Refine Expression Language ([GREL](https://github.com/OpenRefine/OpenRefine/wiki/General-Refine-Expression-Language)) that will be applied to each cell in the existing column to create values for the new column.

-Notice that the default expression is `value`, the GREL variable representing the current value of a cell.
-This means that each cell will be copied to the new column exactly.
-The preview below the expression box should reflex this.
 Delete `value`, and paste this expression:

 ```